stevebiczyk/rock-paper-scissors/README.md

 - This is my take on the ancient game of Rock, Paper, Scissors.
 The game was designed to provide the user with a simple, pleasant, and enjoyable user experience.
 It incorporates all the necessary features to keep track of what's happening in the game without being cluttered or confusing.

-- It was also my aim to use as much of the material and techniques learnt during the module as possible, within the limitations of the project.
+- It was also my aim to use as much of the material and techniques that I have learnt during the module as possible, within the limitations of the project.

-- The game is usually played between to people, or in this case between the Player and the Computer.
-The game is played as follows: At the start of each round both players simultaneously form one of three different shapes with their hand.
-Rock is a closed fist, paper is a flat hand and scissors are the index finger and middle finger extended, in the shape of a V.
+- The game is usually played between two people, or in this case between the Player and the Computer.
+The game is played as follows: at the start of each round both players simultaneously form one of three different shapes with their hand.
+Rock is represented by a closed fist, paper is a flat hand and scissors are the index finger and middle finger extended, in the shape of a V.
 The rules of the game are simple.
-Each hand shape beats one of the remaining shapes and is beaten by the other one.
+Each hand shape beats one of the remaining two shapes, and in turn can be beaten by the other shape.
 Choosing identical shapes results in a draw.
-The combinations are: Rock beats scissors and is beaten by paper.
-Paper beats rock and is beaten by scissors.
-Scissors beat paper and are beaten by the rock symbol.
+The combinations are: rock beats scissors and is beaten by paper; paper beats rock and is beaten by scissors; scissors beats paper and is beaten by rock.

- - In the game the shapes are represented with icons containing an image of a hand showing the corresponding shape.
+ - In the game the hand shapes are represented with icons containing an image of a hand showing the corresponding shape.
 The player makes his or her selection by clicking on the icon with the corresponding image.
 The computer's choice is randomly generated.
-Both choices are displayed on the screen in a text format, they are compared, and the winner of the round is named.
+Both choices are then displayed on the screen in a text format.
+They are compared, and the winner of the round is named.
 A game consists of 10 rounds, after which the scores are compared, and the overall winner is displayed.
-The game stops and a restart button appears with a message instructing the player to restart the game.
+If the scores are the same the game will be declared a draw.
+The game stops and a restart button appears with a message instructing the player to click on the button to restart the game.

 ![Responsiveness Image](https://github.com/stevebiczyk/rock-paper-scissors/blob/main/media/rps-devices.png)

 ## Features

-The user interface is simple and uncluttered, yet it displays all the information required the enjoy the game.
+The user interface is simple and uncluttered, yet it displays all the information required to enjoy the game.

 ### Existing Features

-__Main Game area__
+__Main Game Area__

 - The website of the game consists of a single page.
 The game has three distinct stages.
 After loading the page the user is greeted by the first screen containing the selection images, the player prompt instructing the user to start the game by clicking on one of the icons, the player and computer score counters and the rounds remaining counter.

- - Once the game is started two new lines of text appear, the top line displaying the player's and the computer's choice.
+ - Once the game commences two new lines of text appear, the top line displaying the player's and the computer's choice.
 The line beneath that compares the selections and declares the winner of the round.
-The corresponding score counter is then incremented.
+The winner's score counter is then incremented.

  - Upon completing the 10th round the final scores are compared and the winner is declared.
+If the scores are the same the game will be declared a draw.
 The click function of the selection icons is deactivated and the restart button is displayed.
 The player prompt also changes, instructing the player to start a new game by clicking the restart button.